 What to Wear

-Teams work hard to make the fans part of the game day action — who doesn’t love a “white out” game (Penn State) or striping the field in black and gold (Iowa)?
-Check the schedule ahead of time and avoid being the odd man out during the tailgate and the game itself!
+Teams work hard to make the fans part of the game day action!
+Watch your favorite school's website so you know about "theme" days ahead of time, and plan to wear the proper colors to the game.
 Also, check stadium rules: Know ahead of time if you can carry in purses, or if you need to have clear stadium bags.
 (Safety first!)

 Depending on what time the game kicks off, you could be tailgating for a few hours or there all day.
 Check the weather forecast ahead of time and come prepared for local weather.
 You will want to keep water-resistant parkas on hand if rain is in the forecast, or down jackets and gloves when the temperatures dip.
 Consider dressing in layers for the more temperate days — you can add and remove clothing as the weather changes.